NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 ## The Fast Message Queue (FMQ)

-The Fast Message Queue (FMQ) functionality is provided by the FMQ class in the `libs/Fmq` library in LROSE.
+The Fast Message Queue (FMQ) is fundamental to the real-time operations in LROSE.
+It allows messages to be written to a queue by a single writer, and read by multiple readers.
+This allows data streams to be fed to multiple applications.

+FMQ is implemented by the Fmq (and DsFmq) classes in the `libs/Fmq` library.

 An FMQ comprises 2 circular buffers: